OCR loops in game design

 Alignment of loops

 In the middle, we find the objective that gives a meaning and direction to the mission, as with the quest to recover Penelope’s shroud.
-This level corresponds to the duration of a play session:
+This level corresponds to the duration of a play session of about 15 to 30 minutes:

-Under it, the mini level corresponds to a smaller unit of gameplay that, when conquered in combination with other mini-objectives, allows the player to progress toward the accomplishment of the mission:
+Under it, the mini level corresponds to a smaller unit of gameplay, between 1 and 3 minutes.
+In Assassin’s Creed, this could be a combat with an enemy or moving from a hiding spot to another.
+When conquered in combination with other mini-objectives, the mini level allows the player to progress toward the accomplishment of the mission:

-At a micro level, we find the challenges at the level of the core gameplay, which are the actions that the player will perform repetitively:
+At a micro level, we find the challenges at the level of the core gameplay, which are the actions that the player will perform repetitively moment to moment.
+In the context of a combat, these mean using character abilities such as parry or hit:

 Even micro challenges have their own cycle of objective, challenge and reward.
 For example, during combat in Assassin’s Creed a well-timed dodge will slow down time and give the player an edge.
 Or in Mario Kart, managing to drift in a bend will build up a turbo boost.